Today's Cosmic Insight

 Raksha Bandhan

-Mythology: When Draupadi tore a strip of her sari to bandage Krishna's wrist, he vowed to protect her — a bond honored through the rakhi thread.
-Also linked to Yama and Yamuna, and Goddess Lakshmi tying rakhi to King Bali.
+Mythology: When Draupadi tore a strip of her sari to bandage Krishna's wrist, he vowed eternal protection — a bond honored through the rakhi thread.
+Also linked to Yama-Yamuna and Goddess Lakshmi tying rakhi to King Bali.

-Rituals: Sisters tie a sacred thread on brothers' wrists, perform aarti, and brothers give gifts.
-It symbolizes love and duty.
+Rituals: Sisters tie a sacred thread on brothers' wrists, perform aarti, and brothers give gifts — symbolizing love, duty, and mutual protection.

 Krishna Janmashtami